-- / Generated fee revenue of \$1.93 billion, representing an all-time high. / Generated \$105 million of net income attributable to Korn Ferry and a 9.1% operating margin.
-Achieved \$301 million of Adjusted EBITDA and a 15.6% Adjusted EBITDA margin." / Published 2018 / 2019 Corporate Responsibility Report. / Awarded the 2020 Silver Status Medal from EcoVadis for Corporate Social Responsibility Practices for the second consecutive year. / Appointed a Chief Diversity Officer. / Earned a parfact score of 100 on the 2020 Human Rights Campaign Foundation's Corporate Equality Index for the second consecutive year. / Named by Forbes Magazine as America's Best Executive Recruiting Firm in 2020 for the fourth consecutive year, and again named as a top Professional Search Firm. / Ranked as the Overall Leader for Employee Engagement Services in HRO Today's "Baker's Dozen" Customer Satisfaction Ratings 2020 for the second consecutive year. / Named by Everest Group's PEAK Matrix 2020 as a Leader in Recruitment Process Outsourcing ("RPO") for the third consecutive year, and as a Star Performer. - · Replaced Classified Board Structure with Annual Director Elections. · Removed Supermajority Voting Standards. • In Response to Stockholder Feedback, Adopted Stockholder Right (at 25% Threshold) · Implemented Majority Voting in Uncontested Elections. to Call Special Stockholder Meetings (see page 23 for more information).
-Board Structure Stockholder Engagement Commitment · Independent Chair of the Board. · Independent Audit, Compensation and Nominating · Stockholder Communication Process for Communicating with the Board.
-Committees. • 7 of the 8 Directors on the Board are Independent.
-All Directors Attended at Least 75% of Board and Their • Regular Stockholder Engagement Throughout the Year. · Independent Directors Meet in Regular Executive Respective Committee Meetings.
-Sessions. - 10-Term Service Limit for Non-Executive Directors Joining the Board after October 1, 2020.
+- I Generated fee revenue of \$1.93 billion, representing an all-time high. - I Generated \$105 million of net income attributable to Korn Ferry and a 9.1% operating margin.
+Achieved \$301 million of Adjusted EBITDA and a 15.6% Adjusted EBITDA margin. - / Published 2018 / 2019 Corporate Responsibility Report. - Awarded the 2020 Silver Status Medal from EcoVadis for Corporate Social Responsibility Practices for the second consecutive year. - I Recognized by Working Mother as one of the 2019 Best Companies. - I Appointed a Chief Diversity Officer. - Earned a perfect score of 100 on the 2020 Human Rights Campaign Foundation's Corporate Equality Index for the second consecutive year. - I Named by Forbes Magazine as America's Best Executive Recruiting Firm in 2020 for the fourth consecutive year, and again named as a top Professional Search Firm. - I Ranked as the Overall Leader for Employee Engagement Services in HRO Today's "Baker's Dozen" Customer Satisfaction Ratings 2020 for the second consecutive year. - / Named by Everest Group's PEAK Matrix 2020 as a Leader in Recruitment Process Outsourcing ("RPO") for the third consecutive year, and as a Star Performer.